Kamgre7/movie-portal/README.md

 ### Allowed actions

-- Log in with your Gmail account to access the platform's features
+- Log in/register account to access the platform's features
 - Rate movies on a scale from 1 to 5 stars
 - Rate actors per movie, also on a scale from 1 to 5 stars
 - Create your own movie catalog
-- Utilize advanced filtering options to search for movies based on category, release date, director, actor, or genre
+- Utilize advanced filtering options to search for movies based on category, release date, director or genre
 - Retrieve detailed movie information by ID, title, or genre.
 - Retrieve detailed actor information by ID or full name.